wpswings/membership-for-woocommerce/README.txt

 == Changelog ==

+= 3.1.0 - Released on 26 May 2026 =
+* New : Compatibility with latest WC ( 10.7.0 ) and WP ( 7.0 )
+* New : UI/UX dashboard layout changes
+* New : UI/UX Membership templates changes

+= 3.0.8 - Released on 06 April 2026 =
+* New : Compatibility with latest WP(6.9.4) & WC(10.6.2)
+* Fix : Deprecated function issues and escaping issues

+= 3.0.7 - Released on 30 January 2026 =
+* Fix : Critical error

-= 3.0.6 - Released on 21 January 2026 =
+= 3.0.6 - Released on 22 January 2026 =
-* Shift : Few General settings moved on Layout Settings
+* Shift : Few General layout settings moved on Layout Settings
 * New   : Compatibility with latest WP(6.9) & WC(10.4.3)

 = 3.0.5 - Released on 7 January 2026 =